Blog

 43. Waterfall Chart

-Waterfall Charts are ideal for visualizing incremental changes that contribute to a total value over time or between categories.
-They show how a starting value is affected by a series of positive and negative changes, ultimately leading to an ending value.
-This makes them perfect for scenarios where you need to demonstrate how individual components contribute to an overall change, often used in financial analysis, project management, and process improvement.
+Starting with an initial value, Waterfall Charts show how a starting value is affected by a series of positive and negative changes, ultimately leading to an ending value.
+This makes it perfect for scenarios where you need to demonstrate how individual components contribute to an overall change, often used in financial analysis, project management, and process improvement.

 IX.
 Dashboard Design Principles